merklefruit/Yoomy/DOCUMENTATION.md

 **Note:** _privateRoutes_ and _publicRoutes_ are two different routers, and only one router gets loaded each time the user visits the website, based on the requested page.
 This boosts performance a lot, especially for the marketing pages.

 **Important:** this app uses _multiple layouts_.
 The main layout is found in /components/layout.js and is responsible for the layout of the marketing pages.
 The app has its own custom layout defined in /components/\_app/layout.js and the teacher UI has its own, in /components/\_teachers/layout.js.

+## Analytics

+Yoomy makes use of Splitbee as analytics provider.
+We use this information to track users and what they do.

+In particular, we currently track these Events:

+- "User Signup"
+- "User Login"